 Today, Colts are often ‘around the patch’ type airplanes giving owners an economical avenue to get into the air.
 The Colt was and still is a lot of bang for the buck.

-A special Thank You to Skagit Aero Education Museum for granting us permission to use portions of their Colt description on our SWPC Website!
+A special Thank You to Skagit Aero Education Museum for granting us permission to use portions of their Colt description on our SWPC Website and brochure!

 To read Skagit’s full description of the Colt, please click HERE and you will be directed to their site.